 Another PeerSpot user, a chef at a media company, explains what he finds most valuable about pfSense: "The plugins or add-ons are most valuable.
 Sometimes, they are free of charge, and sometimes, you have to pay for them, but you can purchase or download very valuable plugins or add-ons to perform internal testing of your network and simulate a denial-of-service attack or whichever attack you want to simulate.
 You can also remote and monitor your network and see where the gap is."

 T.O., a VP of Business Development at a tech services company, mentions, "What I found most valuable is the cost of the platform, the flexibility of the platform, and the fact that the ongoing fees are not there as they are with the competitor."

-Check Point NGFW is ranked 2nd in Firewalls with 184 reviews while pfSense is ranked 3rd in Firewalls with 61 reviews.
-Check Point NGFW is rated 8.8, while pfSense is rated 8.4.
-The top reviewer of Check Point NGFW writes "Central architecture means we can see an end-to-end picture of attacks".
+Check Point NGFW is ranked 4th in Firewalls with 160 reviews while pfSense is ranked 3rd in Firewalls with 54 reviews.
+Check Point NGFW is rated 9.0, while pfSense is rated 8.6.
+The top reviewer of Check Point NGFW writes "Centrally managed, good antivirus and attack prevention capabilities, knowledgeable support".
 On the other hand, the top reviewer of pfSense writes "Feature-rich, well documented, and there is good support available online".
-Check Point NGFW is most compared with Fortinet FortiGate, Palo Alto Networks NG Firewalls, Azure Firewall, Cisco ASA Firewall and Juniper SRX, whereas pfSense is most compared with OPNsense, Fortinet FortiGate, Sophos XG and Untangle NG Firewall.
+Check Point NGFW is most compared with Fortinet FortiGate, Palo Alto Networks NG Firewalls, Azure Firewall, OPNsense and Juniper SRX, whereas pfSense is most compared with OPNsense, Fortinet FortiGate, Sophos XG, Untangle NG Firewall and Juniper SRX.
 See our Check Point NGFW vs. pfSense report.

 See our list of best Firewalls vendors.